WalmsleyIsRad/reflection/README.md

 # End of Eighth Week
 ## 10/27/2017
 I learned some more mechanics of html.
 I learned how to put videos into html.
 I learned how to make a banner on a website.
 I learned how to change the colors of the font on the website.
 I learned how to put hyperlinks into the banner.
 I learned how to change the icon of a website.
 I learned how to change the color of font on the website.
 I learned how to make the background a picture.
 I learned that one mistake can screw up the entire system.

+---

+# End of Ninth Week
+## 11/3/2017
+I learned even more mechanics of html.
+I learned how to put Youtube videos into html.
+I learned how to set a background image that fills the whole screen.
+I learned how to change the color of text.
+I learned that Avante Siller is a way better Modern Warfare 2 player than Brock Noll.
+I also learned that Pamaj is a sniping god and that Siller will always beat Noll when it comes to MW2.
+I learned how to make an image a certain size. .